 How to Create a Monthly Budget

-Consider using Trim to lower your costs on services and utilities.
+Consider using a service like Trim to lower your costs on services and utilities.
 The Trim personal finance bot makes it easy to switch providers and find the rate best for your budget.

 Click here to check out the Trim Personal Finance Bot!